Ensembl/ensembl-vep/nextflow/README.md

   * Nextflow config file

     `nf_config/nextflow.config` has the default options for running the pipeline.
 The file can be modified to change the default options or override them using command line options

  Currently supported profiles for executors are standard (local) and LSF.

- NB: If no profile is mentioned, the pipeline takes the standard executor
+ NB: If no profile is mentioned, the pipeline takes the standard profile.

 ---
 <a name="usage"></a>